AlexanderMacL/OSCILOS_brass_paper/paper.md

 wave approximation.
 A variety of inlet and exit acoustic boundary conditions are available, including open, closed, Levine-Schwinger and user-defined boundary conditions.
 The mean flow is calculated assuming 1-D flow conditions, with changes only across element interfaces.
-The current release is for longitudinal modes only.
+Extensive documentation is provided in the accompanying technical report and user guide [@MacLaren2021].

 A typical tenor trombone geometry is shown in \autoref{fig:geom}.